robaho/httpserver/README.md

 Reply Errors: 0
 ```

-The counts can be reset using `/__stats?reset`.
-The `requests/sec` is calculated from the previous statistics request.
+The counts and rates for non "Total" statistics are reset with each pull of the statistics.

 ## maven